aplteam/Cider/docs/Cider-User-Guide.md

 ]Cider.Version
 ```

-If that is not good enough for you (because you want the API to be available right from the start) this article explains how to load stuff into `⎕SE` at a very early stage: <https://aplwiki.com/wiki/Dyalog_User_Commands>
+If that is not good enough for you (because you want or need the API to be available right from the start) this article explains how to load stuff into `⎕SE` at a very early stage: <https://aplwiki.com/wiki/Dyalog_User_Commands>

 ### Upgrading Cider